adtrak-core/adtrak-core/readme.md

 == Frequently Asked Questions ==

 == Changelog ==

+= 0.3.0 =
+- added in the alt tags to media library.
+- added in default dashboard widgets
+- added in admin theme to core
+- added in marketing options
+- added in site options placeholder

 = 0.2.5 =
 - added in new updater
 - fixed issues with cookie plugin